DataDog/orchestrion/README.md

 ## Getting started

-Orchestrion will automatically add instrumentation to your source code.
-This process saves the time that engineers would have to spend manually adding the tracer and integrations by replacing that process with a single command.
-There are a couple ways it's possible to add instrumentation to your projects using orchestrion.
+Orchestrion automatically adds instrumentation to your source code.
+This process saves time that engineers would have to spend manually adding the tracer and integrations by replacing that process with a single command.

-There are a couple ways to use orchestrion
+There are a couple of ways to add instrumentation to your projects using orchestrion.
 Orchestrion will also optionally (`-rm`) remove any instrumentation it has added, so this process is reversible.

-### Instrument your code before check-in.
+### Instrument your code before check-in

 The easiest and quickest way to instrument your code is to download and run orchestrion on your development machine, and then check-in the instrumented code.